 Comprehensive Income (Loss)

 Comprehensive income (loss) is defined to include all changes in equity except those resulting from investments by owners and distributions to owners.
-The Company's items of other comprehensive income (loss) are foreign currency translation adjustments and unrealized gains and losses on available-for-sale securities.
+The Company's items of other comprehensive income (loss) are foreign currency translation adjustments.

 New Accounting Pronouncements